-As such, the number of road accidents, which are estimated to be one of the primary causes of youth under the age of 25 in Egypt, was lessened by an improvement in road infrastructure.
+As such, the number of road accidents, which are estimated to be one of the primary causes of death among youth under the age of 25 in Egypt, was lessened by an improvement in road infrastructure.

 The report however did stress on an increase of train accidents by 14 percent, reaching 20.44 in 2018, with one of the most tragic being of the recent incident at Cairo’s Ramses station.

 Although the Egyptian government has allocated a great sum into developing road networks, Egypt still struggles with an exhaustive traffic and driving problem.
 Many drivers do not abide by internationally recognized conventions of driving such as driving in respective lanes, keep a distance from other vehicles during traffic or even ensuring that seatbelts are worn.